-Dental Implants by the Quality Dentists at Pymble Dental
+Dental Implants at Pymble Dental on the North Shore

 If you lose a tooth or a few teeth it's not just an issue of it being aesthetically unappealing; it's detrimental to your overall health and wellbeing.

 Having missing teeth can result in a host of problems such as the tilting of adjoining teeth into the open space or the over-eruption of teeth in the opposite jaw.
 Fewer teeth lessens your ability to chew foods properly and the overall function of your mouth suffers.
 It can also shrink the jaw bone, resulting in your lips and cheeks collapsing into the space left behind, which can make you look much older than you actually are.

 Often for many patients, the best remedy to resolve the problems associated with missing teeth is to have dental implants.
 They not only give you back your smile, they help you regain your bite’s functionality and safeguard the delicate bone structure of your jaw.

 A dental implant is a titanium fixture inserted into the jawbone, and provides the foundation to place upon it a crown, bridge or denture.

 To have an implant you need to have sufficient jaw bone in which to have it placed in.
 This will be decided during a consultation and assessment of your condition at our North Shore dentist surgery.

 If you're suitable, we refer you to a specialist colleague who places a titanium fixture into your jawbone which will hold a life-like porcelain dental crown in place.
 The jaw is usually allowed to heal for four to six months before the dental crown is fitted.
 Once in place, the sturdy dental crown looks and acts just as a natural tooth.

 Unlike dental bridges, the process of having an implant doesn't require the support or adjustment of your neighbouring natural teeth.
 Learn the advantages and disadvantages of dental implants vs other options.